ezEngine/docs-src/pages/docs/ai/state-machine-asset.md

 The message can be sent with a delay.
 Also, if this state type is configured to send neither a message on enter, nor on exit, it effectively does nothing and can be used for states that don't require further action.

+You can also turn on logging on enter or exit, for better debugging.

 ### Nested State Machine

 A *Nested State Machine* state references another state machine.
 When the state is entered, it starts executing an instance of that state machine.
 Messages sent from the nested state machine will be delivered to the same owner game object.
 As long as the surrounding state stays active, the nested state machine gets updated.
 Once the surrounding state is exited, execution of the nested state machine is suspended.
 You can choose whether it gets reset to the initial state, or stay in the last active state.
 This way, once the nested state machine gets activated again later, it may either start from the beginning, or resume where it left off.